openhwgroup/core-v-sw/projects/clang-llvm/2021/monthly-report-2021-04-12.md

     * objective: single multitarget toolchain for CV64A6 and CV32A6
     * outlook: use Linux as additional means of functional validation
   * current activity
-    * LLVM 12.0.0-rc1 (review of status for bugs identified in v10/v11 using `riscv-dv`)
+    * QA assessment of LLVM 12.0.0-rc1 (review of status for bugs identified in v10/v11 using `riscv-dv`)

 * CV32E40P
     * Add HWLP code generation (WIP, waiting on review)